rfay/presentation-upsun-mcp/slides/presentation-upsun-mcp.md

 ## Example Interactions

-- show my upsun orgs
+- Show my upsun orgs
-- show the sites in the DDEV org
+- Show me the environments in the DDEV org
-- show me all currently enabled/active environments in all projects of all my orgs
+- Show me all currently enabled/active environments in all projects of all my orgs
 - Pause all environments in all sites except `push` and `pull` in ddev-automated-test-target and `platform-pull` and `platform-push` in uwok34bf5555a

 ---